ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Selectors of different kinds may be combined within a single child segment.

-The resulting nodelist of a child segment is the concatenation of the nodelists from each of its selectors in the order that the selectors appear in the list.
+For each node in the input nodelist, the resulting nodelist of a child segment is the concatenation of the nodelists from each of its selectors in the order that the selectors appear in the list.
 Note that any node matched by more than one selector is kept